josegaspar999/TecnicoULisboa_MAPI/_readme.txt

 Extra notes:
 ------------

-The repository is expected to be checked out to "c:\users2\api\".
+The repository is expected to be checked out to "c:\users2\mapi\".

+If you have installed GIT in your Windows PC then run in a CMD: git clone https://github.com/josegaspar999/TecnicoULisboa_MAPI.git c:\users2\mapi

-Consider using the freeware TortoiseGIT to do this checkout.
+Alternatively, consider using the freeware TortoiseGIT to do this checkout (still requires the GIT command line).
 The URL for the repository is: https://github.com/josegaspar999/TecnicoULisboa_MAPI.git